Museu de la Música

 Museu del Disseny de Barcelona

-Barcelona's design museum lies inside a new monolithic building with geometric facades and a rather brutalist appearance – which has...
+Barcelona's design museum lies inside a new monolithic building with geometric facades and a rather brutalist appearance – it has...

 Barcelona’s very own cucumber-shaped tower, Jean Nouvel’s luminous Torre Agbar, is among the most daring additions to the skyline since...